 Blissfield is a very small village located in the state of Michigan.
 With a population of 3,255 people and two constituent neighborhoods, Blissfield is the 268th largest community in Michigan.
-Blissfield has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Blissfield was built prior to World War II, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Blissfield is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Blissfield isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Blissfield are a mix of both white- and blue-collar jobs.
 Overall, Blissfield is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Blissfield who work in office and administrative support (18.53%), management occupations (11.24%), and sales jobs (10.87%).
+There are especially a lot of people living in Blissfield who work in office and administrative support (15.31%), sales jobs (11.20%), and management occupations (8.95%).

 Blissfield is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Blissfield home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Blissfield residents report their race to be White, followed by Asian.
-Important ancestries of people in Blissfield include Irish, English, Hungarian, and Scottish.
+The greatest number of Blissfield residents report their race to be White, followed by Native American.
+Important ancestries of people in Blissfield include Irish, English, Hungarian, and French .

 The most common language spoken in Blissfield is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Tagalog.